 Tip 4: Check supplier data at all times (and not only when onboarding a new one!)

 Payment fraud is often perpetrated through changes in supplier credentials and identity theft.
 The fraudster might pretend to be one of your suppliers – using your supplier’s actual email address – and send you a request to change his banking details.
-Without any specific check, you won’t detect the anomaly and make the change: all further payments will be made to the fraudster’s bank account.
+Without any specific check, you won’t detect the anomaly and make the change: the next wire transfer will be made to the fraudster’s bank account.

 That’s why it’s so important to consistently check supplier data throughout the payment process and especially in case of a credential change request.
 It’s on you to make sure it’s your real supplier that wants to change banking information, and not a fraudster.
 Supplier data should also be checked before executing any payment.

-Tip 5: Take the step and implement an anti-fraud platform!
+Tip 5: Take the step and implement a fraud prevention solution!

 Checking supplier data with manual processes only is almost impossible.
 Manual controls are time consuming, error prone and expensive.
 They’re not an efficient way to block fraud.

 In fact, the best way to protect your company is to implement anti-fraud software like Trustpair.
 Fraud detection platforms automatically check supplier data throughout the whole payment chain, without manual action.
 Trustpair detects any anomaly or fraud risk and blocks suspicious payments.
-Your finance teams lose less time on time-consuming and low added value tasks.
-Take advantage of the summer break to implement an automated fraud detection solution!
-Contact one of our experts right away.
+Your finance teams lose less time on time-consuming and low added value tasks – and are sure to pay the right bank account each time they process an invoice.
+Take advantage of the summer break to implement an automated fraud detection solution: contact one of our experts right away.

 And to learn more about B2B payment fraud, download our latest fraud study !